Graduate Student Checklist

 Log in to My Missouri State

-Under Registration Tools, select the term, then click Add or Drop Classes
+Under the My Registration channel, select the Add or Drop Classes link.

 Sign the registration agreement